OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus GetMember(OcaMatrixCoordinate x, OcaMatrixCoordinate y, OcaONo &memberONo)

-        Retrieves the object number of the member at position (x,y).
-If no member is defined at this position, returns an object number value of Zero.
+        Retrieves the object number of the Member at position (x,y).
+If no Member is defined at this position, shall return the value zero.

         This method has id ``3.7``.